Grouped Discrete Representation for Object-Centric Learning

-In short, our main contributions are as follows: \begin{itemize} \item We propose \textit{Grouped Discrete Representation} (GDR) to decompose features into attributes for VAE discrete representation that guides OCL better; \item With GDR, we improve both the convergence and generalization of classical and even state-of-the-art OCL methods on object discovery tasks; \item We interpret visually how GDR captures attribute-level similarities and differences and enhances object separability in VAE discrete representation. \end{itemize}
+Our main contributions are as follows: (\textit{i}) We propose \textit{Grouped Discrete Representation} (GDR) for VAE discrete representation to guide OCL training better; (\textit{ii}) GDR is compatible with mainstream OCL methods and boosts both their convergence and generalization; (\textit{iii}) GDR captures attribute-level similarities and differences, also enhances object separability in VAE representations.